 Individual Learning Partnerships-"One to One" tutoring since 1978.

-Volunteers are trained and matched with adult learners who have literacy goals.
-Learning partnerships work together once a week for 1 hour.
+Volunteer tutors are trained and matched with adult learners who have literacy goals.
+We ask learning partnerships to work together once a week for 1 hour in a public setting.

 The circle of impact upon the culture of literacy widens